 Veteran of the Year

-John Wallace is being recognized for his service in the United States Air Force and Mississippi Air National Guard at Holmes Community College Homecoming on October 21 in Goodman.
+Major General William J. Lutz will be recognized for his service in the United State Air Force and the Mississippi Air National Guard at Holmes Community College on October 27 in Goodman.

 Lutz, a Madison County Native, retired with 38 years of service.
 In 1968, graduated from Mississippi State University and was commissioned 2nd Lieutenant in the US Air Force Reserve.
 The same year, Lutz entered the U.S. Air Force Pilot Training School at Webb Air Force Base, Texas and continued on with forward air control training in the summer of 1969.
 He was called to Vietnam in August of 1969 as a forward air controller.